-Student progress toward mastery of the course competencies will be reported out on both progress reporting and grade reporting.
+Student progress toward mastery of the course competencies will be reported out on both progress reports and report cards.
 A student's final overall course grade is cumulative over the entire school year; it is not an average of the quarter grades.
+Students may obtain credit by semester.